|Sunset on a Lake Michigan beach|

 Robert Bly wrote: “The making of a man is making your body do what it doesn't want to do.”
 (Bly, Iron John: A Book About Men)

 A Spirit-led, self controlled person is a free person.
-They have grown in their humanity to say "No" to eating the wrong things, to spending money they don't have to buy things they don't need, and to engaging in sexual behavior as the objectification of other persons.
+They have grown in their humanity and are empowered to say "No" to eating the wrong things, to spending money they don't have to buy things they don't need, and to engaging in sexual behavior as the objectification of other persons.

 "No" is the ultimate boundary word.
 The ability to wield this word will not come from hearing will-power slogans like "Just say 'No'."
 Authentic, boundary-setting 'No-ability" must become one's heart, one's inner being.
 This happens as Christ is formed in us.